Easy homemade pretzel rolls are chewy, salty, and oh so delicious. Making pretzel rolls at home is easier than you could imagine.

 Preheat oven to 375 degrees.

 Bake for 10 minutes, and then rotate the pans in the oven and bake for another 7-10 minutes, or until golden brown.
-Place on wire cooling racks, and allow to cool.
+Place on wire cooling racks, and allow to fully cool.